jmdejong/Asciifarm/docs/communication.md

 ### 'name' messages

 The 'name' message is used to pick the name of a player to connect to.
-The value of this message is a string.
+The value of this message is a single string.
 This message must be sent before any other communication.

-Example message: `{"name": "troido"}`
+Example message: `["name", "troido"]`

 If a player with that name did not exist yet, it will be created and the connection will be connecte that player.